Understand your company's position and learn more about the options available

 - Stop HMRC / Creditor Pressure

 - 25,000+ Directors Helped

 What are the rules for reusing your company name post-liquidation?

 Once you liquidate your limited company, you cannot reuse the name or similar names for up to five years post-liquidation, unless you buy the business during the insolvency process, seek permission from the court, or if the liquidated company was part of a group of companies.
 If you fail to comply, you could face a penalty.

-It’s easy to see why you might want to retain your company name, even after liquidation.
+It’s easy to see why you might want to retain your company name, even after liquidation if you have closed a limited company with debts.
 Maybe it was your first business and you want to try again, or you put a lot of effort into branding and don’t want to lose the impact of that.

 Unfortunately, Section 216 of the Insolvency Act 1986, prohibits the use of limited company names post-liquidation.
 This is partly to protect the financial interests of creditors and members of the public, and applies to any company name used in the 12-month period leading up to liquidation.